 SeaMonkey 2.53.9 is available in 23 languages, for Windows, macOS x64 and Linux.

 Automatic upgrades from previous versions are disabled for this release.
 If from the downloads section and install SeaMonkey 2.53.6 manually over the

 For a more complete list of major changes in SeaMonkey 2.53.9, see the What's New in SeaMonkey 2.53.9 section of the Release Notes, which also contain a list of known issues and answers to frequently asked questions.
 For a more general overview of the SeaMonkey project (and screen shots!), visit www.seamonkey-project.org.

-We encourage testers to get involved in discussing and reporting problems as well as further improving the product.
+We encourage users to get involved in discussing and reporting problems as well as further improving the product.